wokuno/playground/README.md

 A comprehensive benchmark project that tests different methods for finding a missing element in a list using various approaches including XOR operations, loops, sets, and NumPy.

 **Features:**
-- Tests 8 different algorithms for finding missing elements
+- Tests different algorithms for finding missing elements
-- Benchmarks performance across different list sizes
+- Benchmarks performance across different array sizes
-- Supports multiple Python versions (3.8-3.12)
-- Includes both Python and C implementations
+- Includes both implementations in multiple languages (python, c, go)
-- Includes GitHub Actions CI/CD pipeline
-- Virtual environment setup scripts

 [See the Missing Item Benchmark README](missing-item-benchmark/README.md) for detailed setup and usage instructions.